Coping and support when you have ovarian cancer

 Surgery to remove your womb and ovaries

 Having your ovaries and womb removed can be a very emotional experience, even if you were past the menopause when you were diagnosed.
-Your doctor and specialist nurse will help support you and your partner if were planning on having children in the future, and can discuss your options.
+Your healthcare team will help support you and your partner if were planning on having children in the future, and can discuss your options.

 Surgery will leave a scar on your tummy (abdomen), that will gradually fade with time.
 But it can be a reminder of what you have been through.
 Some women may feel self-conscious of it.